PawanLambole/codebidder/DEPLOYMENT_TROUBLESHOOTING.md

 #### **Error: "Secret AZURE_WEBAPP_PUBLISH_PROFILE not found"**
 **Solution**: Add the GitHub secret (see Step 1)

+#### **Error: "Publish profile does not contain kudu URL"**
+**Solution**:
+- Download a FRESH publish profile from Azure Portal
+- Make sure you copy the ENTIRE XML content
+- Update the GitHub secret with the complete content
+- The publish profile should be around 3000-4000 characters long
+- It must include multiple `<publishProfile>` sections

 #### **Error: "Build failed" or "Compilation error"**
 **Solution**: